marcellino-ornelas/create-components-react/README.md

 # create-components-react

 ## Description

-This module will create a react component folder.
-This will include a `<componentName>.js`, `<componentName>.css`, and <`index.js`.
+This module will create a react component folder in your current working directory.

 ## Set Up

 `npm install -g create-components-react`

 ## Usages

-Change your directory into a react project and run `react-component <ComponentName>`.
-This will make a js and css file in your current working directory.
+Run `react-component <ComponentName>`.
+This will create a react component folder.
+This will include a `<ComponentName>.js`, `<ComponentName>.css`, and `index.js`.

 ## examples

-`react-component App`
-will create App component folder in your current working directory
+`react-component App` will create App component folder in your current working directory

     App
       |--- App.js